« Previous Page

 Read more about how Joe is getting healthy by making one change at a time.

-If you have questions about which diet to follow, talk to your doctor.
+If you have questions about which eating plan to follow, talk to your doctor.

 Losing weight if you need to, and staying at a healthy weight, can lower your risk.
 Losing weight can also help lower your blood pressure.

 Exercise can help you lose weight, lower your blood pressure, and lower your risk.
 Aim for a total of at least 2½ hours each week.
 For example, you can do blocks of 10 minutes or more a few times each day to reach your goal.
 Getting active has many other benefits too.

 Quitting smoking may be the best thing you can do to lower your risk of heart attack and stroke.